-Where can you buy a refurbished rasied toilet seat ?
+Where can you buy a refurbished raised toilet seat ?

-If you are happy to buy a “gently used” raised toilet seat which has been refurbished, you have the option of going to stores like Goodwill, the Salvation Army and other thrift stores.
+If you are happy to buy a “gently used” raised toilet seat which is sold “as is”, then you have the option of going to stores like Goodwill, the Salvation Army and other thrift stores.

 Area Agency On Aging

-If you go to see your local Area Agency on Aging they will be able to tell you about all kinds of programs in your area as they work with local community groups working to help caregivers and the elderly.
+If you go to see your local Area Agency on Aging, they will be able to tell you about all kinds of programs in your area for the elderly, as they work with local community groups working to help caregivers and the elderly.

 Assistive Technology Programs